jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If you can read the schedule.

 One day Sophia waited for her boy to return.
 But the boy died when the man Frederick Douglass walked onto the ship headed north to freedom.
 The man knew the exact time, place, and fare he needed to get on.
 He read it, himself, on the schedule.

 Reading opened the world to Frederick, and now the free world was opened to him.

 The story gets better.
-Frederick Douglass wasn't happy just reading, he becomes a world-famous orator and writer.
+Frederick Douglass wasn't happy just reading, he become a world-famous orator and writer.
 His words changed the game of civilization.

 In a world with no radio, video, or telephones, Douglass travels the Northern States and Europe telling everyone the truth about slavery.
 When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the slave States, and thus deprived it of much-needed support.